Youth Pheasant Program

 You Need To Bring

-The program is Free BUT the participants must be a member of Alberta Fish and Game through Red Deer Fish and Game or any other club affiliated with Alberta Fish and Game.
+The program is Free BUT the participants must be a member of Alberta Fish and Game through Red Deer Fish and Game or any other club affiliated with Alberta Fish and Game, or purchase a RDFG Youth membership for $25.

 Black Powder Program